navcoin/navcoin-org/content/get-involved/index.it.md

   bgPurple="true"
   newTab="true"
 >}}
-NavCoin Core is security software that helps protect assets worth millions of dollars, so every code change needs to be reviewed by experienced&nbsp;developers.<br><br>It can take a long time for other developers to review your pull requests.
+Navcoin Core is security software that helps protect assets worth millions of dollars, so every code change needs to be reviewed by experienced&nbsp;developers.<br><br>It can take a long time for other developers to review your pull requests.
 Remember that all reviewers are taking time away from their own projects to review your pull requests, so be patient and respectful of their&nbsp;time.<br><br>Please also consider helping to review other people’s pull requests.
-You don’t need to be an expert in NavCoin, the NavCoin Core codebase, or C++ (although all these things help).
+You don’t need to be an expert in Navcoin, the Navcoin Core codebase, or C++ (although all these things help).
 There are almost always open pull requests that any programmer can&nbsp;review.
 {{< /zig_section>}}

 {{< zig_section